viridian-collective/effective-octo-adventure/README.md

 # effective-octo-adventure
-git, Lean Lang &amp; eUTXO: A Nix User’s Guide to Tokenomics
+git, Lean Lang &amp; eUTXO: A Nix User’s Guide to Tokenomics and AI